-The conference presents original research from graduate students across the disciplines that deals with visual and material culture, in conjunction with a keynote address from a practicing artist, academic, or relevant interlocutor.
-A cornerstone event of our community, the goal is to generate dialogue on compelling topics related to the creation, mobilization, theorization and historicization of the arts, broadly defined.
+The conference presents original research from graduate students across the disciplines that deal with visual and material culture, in conjunction with a keynote address from a practicing artist, academic, or relevant interlocutor.
+A cornerstone event of our community, the goal is to generate dialogue on compelling topics related to the creation, mobilization, theorization, and historicization of the arts, broadly defined.

-We invite you to browse this site for more information on the 2022 conference—Visualizing Love and Death Across Cultures—as well as past conferences.
+We invite you to browse this site for more information on the 2023 conference—Decay into Chaos—as well as past conferences.

 To register to attend, visit our Registration tab.
-To read more about the 2022 theme, or submit a paper for consideration, visit our Call for Papers page.
-Keynote and graduate speaker presentations and bios will be posted in due course.
+To read more about the 2023 theme, or submit a paper for consideration, visit our Call for Papers page.

-This year’s conference coordinators are Jesse Rocha and Sarah Grace Faulk.
+This year’s conference coordinators are Becky Luo and Elizabeth Carleton.

 UCR Land Acknowledgement: